Dynamical decoupling for superconducting qubits: a performance survey: Dynamical decoupling background

 Though $\CDD{n}$ derived from recursive symmetrization allows for $\mathcal{O}(\tau^{n+1})$ order suppression, it employs $\sim 4^n$ pulses.
 One may ask whether a shorter sequence could achieve the same goal.
 The answer is provided by the Uhrig DD (UDD) sequence~\cite{Uhrig:2007qf}.
 The idea is to find which DD sequence acts as an optimal filter function on the noise-spectral density of the bath while relaxing the constraint of uniform pulse intervals~\cite{Uhrig:2007qf, cywi-filter-func, biercuk_optimized_2009, alvarez_measuring_2011}.
 For a brief overview, we first assume that a qubit state decoheres as $e^{-\chi (t)}$.
 For a given noise spectral density $S(\omega)$,

 where the frequency response of the system to DD is captured by the filter function $F(\omega t)$.
 For example, for $n$ ideal $\pi$ pulses executed at times $\{t_j\}$~\cite{Uys:09},

 which can be substituted into \cref{eq:coherence} and optimized for $\{t_j\}$; the result is UDD~\cite{Uhrig:2007qf}.
-For a desired total evolution $T$, the solution (and definition of UDD) is simply to place $\pi$ pulses with \emph{non-uniform} pulse intervals,
+For a desired total evolution $T$, the solution (and definition of UDD) is simply to place $\pi$ pulses with \emph{nonuniform} pulse intervals,

 When we use $n$ $X$-type pulses in particular, we obtain $\UDDx{n}$.
 It turns out that $\UDDx{n}$ achieves $\mathcal{O}(\tau^n)$ suppression for states near $\ket{\pm}$ using only $n$ pulses, and this is the minimum number of $\pi$ pulses needed~\cite{Uhrig:2007qf, QL:11}.
 It is in this sense that UDD is provably optimal.
 However, it is important to note that this assumes that the total sequence time is fixed; only in this case can the optimal sequence be used to make the distance between the protected and unperturbed qubit states arbitrarily small in the number of applied pulses.
 On the other hand, if the minimum pulse interval is fixed and the total sequence time is allowed to scale with the number of pulses, then -- as in CDD -- longer sequences need not always be advantageous~\cite{UL:10}.